-You are collected from your hotel late morning.
+You are collected from your hotel late in the morning.
 Embark midday on your ship and sail up past the old Danish colony of Serampore to Barrackpore, land and take a walk through the cantonment past the Semaphore Tower, Government House, the Temple of Fame, and Flagstaff House, its garden housing many of the British statues removed from central Calcutta.
-At high tides it may be necessary to perform the first mile or two under low clearance bridges by a launch before boarding the cruise ship at Bally Bridge
+At high tides, it may be necessary to perform the first mile or two under low clearance bridges by a launch before boarding the cruise ship at Bally Bridge.

-Sail up to Chandernagore, a French possession until 1950, and visit the 18th century church and Dupleix's House containing a small museum.
-Drive on to visit the Dutch cemetery at Chinsura, the Imambara at Hugli and the Portuguese church at Bandel where you reboard your ship and cruise upstream, leaving urban sprawl and cruising through the night to a mooring near Kalna.
+Sail up to Chandernagore, a French possession until 1950, and visit the 18th-century church and Dupleix's House containing a small museum.
+Drive on to visit the Dutch cemetery at Chinsurah, the Imambara at Hugli and the Portuguese church at Bandel, where you reboard your ship and cruise upstream, leaving urban sprawl and cruising through the night to a mooring near Kalna.

-Land at the country town of Kalna and take cycle rickshaws to see a group of some of Bengal's most attractive terracotta temples, as well as the unique Shiva temple with concentric rings made up of 108 shrinelets.
+Land at the country town of Kalna and take cycle rickshaws to see a group of some of Bengal's most attractive terracotta temples and the unique Shiva temple with concentric rings of 108 shrinelets.
 Continue on through the countryside to Mayapur, its skyline dominated by the vast new ISKCON temple.
-Visit on the opposite bank at Nabadwip the older and humbler temples entwined within a giant banyan tree before sailing on through the night to a mooring near Matiari.
+Visit on the opposite bank at Nabadwip, the older and humbler temples entwined within a giant banyan tree before sailing on through the night to a mooring near Matiari.

-This morning visit the brassworking village of Matiari where you can see the whole primitive process of beating out brass water pots and other vessels.
-Later cruise on past the battlefield of Plassey where in 1757 Clive's defeat of Siraj-ud-Daulah changed the course of Indian history, to moor at Murshidabad.
+This morning visit the brassworking village of Matiari, where you can see the primitive process of beating out brass water pots and other vessels.
+Later we'll cruise past the battlefield of Plassey, where in 1757, Clive's defeat of Siraj-ud-Daulah changed the course of Indian history to moor at Murshidabad.

-From Jangipur, near where the Hugli flows out from the Ganges, a morning excursion explores native villages where silk is woven and "bidis" (primitive cigarettes) are rolled.
-In the afternoon, cruise up a long canal section to the Farakka Barrage.
+From Jangipur, near where the Hugli flows out from the Ganges, a morning excursion explores native villages where silk is woven, and "bidis" (primitive cigarettes) are rolled.
+Cruise up a long canal section to the Farakka Barrage in the afternoon.

-Dawn transfer to Farakka station for morning 6 hr train journey to Calcutta.
-Alternatively it is possible to travel on by road to Silguri and Darjeeling (transfer not included in cruise price).
+Dawn transfers to Farakka station for the morning 6 hr train journey to Calcutta.
+Alternatively, it is possible to travel by road to Siliguri and Darjeeling (transfer not included in cruise price).